 The Moyle Interconnector links the electricity grids of Northern Ireland and Scotland through submarine cables running between converter stations at Ballycronan More in Islandmagee, County Antrim and Auchencrosh in Ayrshire.
 The Moyle Interconnector provides al link for energy trades between the electricity markets of Ireland and Great Britain

-The BritNed Interconnector connects the GB Total System to Holland
+GB Total System to Holland

 BritNed is a 1000MW high-voltage direct current (HVDC) submarine power cable between the Isle of Grain in Kent, the United Kingdom; and Maasvlakte in Rotterdam, the Netherlands.
 The BritNed cable connects the GB and Dutch electricity markets.
 The link operates as a commercial, open-access interconnector and enables customers to buy capacity through a combination of implicit and explicit auctions.
 See the BritNed website for more information.